 With home improvement projects both big and small, when should you go DIY and when should you hire a contractor?
 Here are three key questions to ask before you start any project:

 First things first — will your planned project make your home more attractive to potential buyers or is it something that could actually diminish your resale value?
-You don’t want to expend time and money on your home, only to discover the investment won’t pay off in the long run.
-Before you grab a hammer or start comparing contractors, make sure your home improvement plans are a smart financial decision.
+You don’t want to expend time and money on your home only to discover the investment won’t pay off in the long run.
+Before you read up on how to do home repairs yourself or start comparing contractors, make sure your home improvement plans are a smart financial decision.

 According to HGTV, home repairs that pay off include landscaping, bathroom and kitchen upgrades, and converting attic space to a bedroom.
-Projects that can decrease a home’s value, however, include swimming pools, wall-to-wall carpeting, and garage additions, say the experts over at Money Crashers.
+Projects that can decrease a home’s value, however, include swimming pools, wall-to-wall carpeting, and garage additions.
 Think twice before installing that in-ground pool or converting your garage from one car to two.
 If you’re planning to move in the next several years, will this upgrade help or hurt you?